This functionality is NOT related to the User Directory feature, this is private account information for each member.

 Updating the email address for a contact (by you as the admin or members of your team) inside your CRM system will not automatically update the email address inside an AccessAlly site!
 It only works as intended when the email address is changed from inside the AccessAlly site using the My Account page.

-If you need help troubleshooting a contact that is missing tags or has an incorrect email address as a site admin review the article linked below.
+If you need help troubleshooting a contact that is missing tags or has an incorrect email address as a site admin review the troubleshooting article.